 Take the Seasonal Affective Disorder (SAD) Quiz

-If you notice you feel depressed when the seasons change, you may have
+Do you ever feel down or depressed when the seasons change?
+You may have

 seasonal affective disorder (SAD).
-This condition is marked by times of depression
+This condition causes times of depression during

 You didn't answer this question.